 17- Party In A Nightclub

-For a fun evening, dance the night away at one of the many nightclubs around the city of Chicago.
+For a fun evening, dance the night away at one of the many nightclubs in Chicago.

-Pop into the Underground, which is one of the city’s most famous nightclubs, regularly visited by celebrities, or head to the classic Green Mill Cocktail Lounge for a fun night out.
+Pop into the Underground, one of the city’s most famous nightclubs, regularly visited by celebrities, or head to the classic Green Mill Cocktail Lounge for a fun night out.

 Other excellent options include the Smart Bar, which features some of the top DJs from across the world, or the Sound Bar, which has two levels, nine full-service bars, and a 372-square-meter (4,000-square-foot) dance floor.

-Wherever you visit, the vibrant and energetic club atmosphere will keep you entertained.
+The vibrant and energetic club atmosphere will keep you entertained wherever you visit.

 18- Spend The Night At A Museum